ApexRMS/prioritizr/docs/tabular_formualtion_tutorial.md

 7\.
 From the *Explorer* window, right-click on **Definitions** and select **Open** from the context menu.

 8\.
-Under the **Prioritizr** tab, select the **Features** datasheet, which describes the variables that will be taken into account in the prioritization process.
+Under the **Prioritizr** tab, select the **Features** datasheet, which lists the variables that will be taken into account in the prioritization process.

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot38.png">

 <br>

 Now, you will review the inputs for the **Budget $500,000** scenario.
-In SyncroSim, scenarios contain the model inputs and outputs associated with a model run.
+In SyncroSim, scenarios contains the model inputs and outputs associated with a model run.

 9\.
 In the *Explorer* window, select the pre-configured scenario **Budget $500,000** and double-click it to open its properties.
 You may also right-click on the scenario name and select **Open** from the context menu.